-On February 7, 2022, CooperSurgical entered into a binding letter of intent to acquire Cook Medical's Reproductive Health business, a manufacturer of minimally invasive medical devices focused on the fertility, obstetrics and gynecology markets.
+On April 6, 2022, CooperSurgical entered into an asset purchase agreement to acquire Cook Medical's Reproductive Health business, a manufacturer of minimally invasive medical devices focused on the fertility, obstetrics and gynecology markets.
 The aggregate consideration is \$875.0 million in cash, with \$675.0 million payable at the closing and the remaining \$200.0 million payable in \$50.0 million installments following each of the first, second, third and fourth anniversaries of the closing.
-The transaction is subject to customary closing conditions, including entry into a definitive acquisition agreement and regulatory approvals, and compliance with local consultation requirements.
+The transaction is subject to customary closing conditions, including receipt of required regulatory approvals, and compliance with local consultation requirements.